yottaawesome/intro-to-dx11-revisited/README.md

 ## Introduction

-Revisiting and updating the source code of Frank D. Luna's _Introduction to 3D Game Programming with DirectX 11_.
+Revisiting and updating the source code of Frank D. Luna's [_Introduction to 3D Game Programming with DirectX 11_](https://www.d3dcoder.net/d3d11.htm).
 This is very much in the same spirit as my [DX12 one](https://github.com/yottaawesome/intro-to-dx12-2nd-edition-revisited/tree/main), but somewhat more extensive due to the original source code relying on deprecated and unavailable (or not easily available) technologies that prevent compilation "out of the box".
-As with my DX12 one, the primary aim is again to make the source code easier understand by updating it with modern C++ approaches.
+As with my DX12 one, the primary aim (beyond making it compile) is again to make the source code easier to understand by updating it with modern C++ approaches.
+You'll still need the original book to understand what's going on in each sample.

 ## Status